-You’re an anesthesiologist nearing completion of your residency and fellowship.
-You’ve passed the written exam from the American Board of Anesthesiology, and are preparing for the oral exam.
+You’re an anesthesiologist nearing completion of your residency or fellowship.
+You’ve passed the written exam from the American Board of Anesthesiology, and are preparing for the anesthesia oral board exam.
 You’ve heard that 20% of examinees fail the oral exam, and you’re worried.
 What should you do?

 The mock exams follow the exact format of the real oral exam, and I’ve co-examined with experienced ABA examiners on multiple occasions.
 Here’s what I’ve learned from them, and what Stanford’s ABA examiners teach their residents about passing the Oral Board Exam in Anesthesiology.